Leader, Strategic Initiatives, Patient & Public Engagement

-Kira joined the Patient Voices Network in March 2016 as an engagement leader for the South Island region.
+Kira joined the Patient & Public Engagement team as an Engagement Leader for the Vancouver Island region in March 2016 and began working as a Strategic Initiatives Leader in June 2020.
 She has a background in health promotion, community engagement and project management, and has previously worked on initiatives related to employee wellness and safety in the health care workplace, prison health, reproductive mental health, and the integration of the arts into health-related care, research, and education.

 Kira holds a Master of Public Health from the University of British Columbia, a Bachelor of Science in Psychology from the University of Victoria, and the PMP designation from the Project Management Institute.
 In her other life, Kira works as a professional voice actor lending her speaking and singing voice to cartoons, film, and radio.